-- Impacts of green manures and cattle manure on soil properties and biota are currently studied in a long-term field trial (De Cima et al. 2012; Talgre et al. 2013).
-Different management, yields, weeds and product quality are targeted also by other studies for field crops (Sepp et al. 2009) and vegetables (Põldma et al. 2012). - Finding suitable varieties for organic production in local conditions is relevant for all crops: there are on-going studies for field crops, fruits (Kahu et al. 2009) and vegetables (Bender 2012) as well as grapes in Nordic climate (Karp 2012). - Managing pests and diseases without synthetic pesticides is one of the key aspects in organic farming.
-Increased biodiversity in agricultural field may have a positive effect on biocontrol agents through diversifying the species composition of naturally occurring parasitoids and enhancing their abundance.
-Therefore, finding suitable companion plants for white cabbage (Kaasik et al. 2012) and developing rapeseed production systems with trap-crop plant strips (Veromann et al. 2012, Kovacs et al. 2013) are relevant topics. - In addition, manipulating the amount of nitrogen fertilizer can play a crucial role in sustainable pest management in oilseed rape (Veromann et al. 2013).
-Targeted precision biocontrol by using bumble bees and honeybees as carriers to spread biofungicides is a promising measure to reduce grey mould and, at the same time, increase yields due to the more active pollination in strawberry plantations (Muljar et al. 2012). - Finding local feeding strategies for organic sheep (Piirsalu et al. 2012) and milking cows (Leming 2012) is essential to stable the yields and to improve the quality of production.
+Organic farming systems should be characterized by excellent soil fertility management to keep plant nutrients cycles short and as closed as possible.
+Impacts of green manures and cattle manure on soil properties and biota are currently studied in a long-term field trial (De Cima et al. 2012; Talgre et al. 2013).
+Different management, yields, weeds and product quality are targeted also by other studies for field crops (Sepp et al. 2009) and vegetables (Põldma et al. 2012).

+Finding suitable varieties for organic production in local conditions is relevant for all crops: there are on-going studies for field crops, fruits (Kahu et al. 2009) and vegetables (Bender 2012) as well as grapes in Nordic climate (Karp 2012).

+How to manage pests and diseases without synthetic pesticides is one of the key aspects in organic farming.
+Increased biodiversity in agricultural field may have a positive effect on biocontrol agents through diversifying the species composition of naturally occurring parasitoids and enhancing their abundance in the fields.
+Therefore finding suitable companion plants for white cabbage (Kaasik et al. 2012) and developing rapeseed production systems with trap-crop plant strips (Veromann et al. 2012, Kovacs et al. 2013) are relevant topics.
+In addition, the manipulation with amounts of nitrogen fertilizer can play a crucial role in sustainable pest management in oilseed rape (Veromann et al. 2013).
+Targeted precision biocontrol by using bumble bees and honeybees as carriers to spread biofungicides is found to be a promising measure to reduce grey mould and at the same time increase yields due to the of more active pollination in strawberry plantations (Muljar et al. 2012).

+Finding local feeding strategies for organic sheep (Piirsalu et al. 2012) and milking cows (Leming 2012) to stable the yields and to improve the quality of production is essential.